School Attendance and the Law

 Parents who fail to register their child at a suitable school without good reason and who are not providing a suitable education themselves, will be served with a School Attendance Order directing that their child attends the school named on the order.
 Failure to comply with the order is an offence and will result in prosecution – Section 443 Education Act 1996.

 A prosecution may be brought against a parent by :-

 - Issuing a summons directly to a parent requiring them to attend court on a given date or

 - By issuing proceedings under the Single Justice Procedure.

 Prosecution for offences mentioned on this page are undertaken by the Inclusion Service on behalf of the local authority.
-Parents are liable to prosecution if they do not co-operate with the Inclusion Service and school to secure their child's regular attendance at school.
+Parents are liable to prosecution if they do not co-operate with the Inclusion Service and school to secure their child's regular attendance at school and their child's school attendance is not at an acceptable level.
 Hearings are held in the magistrates court.

-The Inclusion Officer (IO) at his/ her manager's direction will prepare the case for prosecution.
-This will include evidence of letters sent to parents regarding school attendance and details of the IO's contact with parents evidencing the support that they have been offered by the IO to improve their child's attendance.
+The Inclusion Officer (IO) at his/her manager's direction will prepare the case for prosecution.
+This will include evidence of letters sent to parents regarding school attendance and details of the IO's contact with parents evidencing the support the parents have been offered by the IO to improve their child's attendance.

-Parents summoned for an offence of failing to ensure their child's regular school attendance have the right to challenge the evidence for the prosecution for the following reasons:
+Parents summonsed for an offence of failing to ensure their child's regular school attendance have the right to challenge the evidence for the prosecution for the following reasons: